Designing for the Future of the Workplace: Using Spatial Metrics to Improve Human Outcomes

 About the Authors

-For the past two years, Dan and Kati have been working with Gary Wheeler, HDR’s global director of interior design and workplace strategy, to tackle topics related to the future of workplace design and analysis.
+For the past two years, Dan has been working alongside his colleagues to tackle topics related to the future of workplace design and analysis.
 Their efforts have pioneered a new way of understanding, planning, and delivering the workplace experience and has resulted in the development of a new platform for rapid design and test fitting workplace design projects thorough on-going research and custom software development.